jump-dev/JuMP.jl/CONTRIBUTING.md

     new one) for the problem you want to solve
-2. Discuss (in the issue, or on [Gitter](https://gitter.im/JuliaOpt/JuMP-dev)) _before_ spending too much time on it to test the waters first and see if other contributors are fine with these changes or not
+2. Discuss (in the issue, or on [Gitter](https://gitter.im/JuliaOpt/JuMP-dev)) _before_ spending too much time on it to test the waters first and see if other contributors are fine with your proposed changes
 3. Make your changes locally.
 (The Julia manual has a [guide](https://docs.julialang.org/en/stable/manual/packages/#Making-changes-to-an-existing-package-1) on how to do this.)
 Make sure you:
     - Follow the [style guide](http://www.juliaopt.org/JuMP.jl/latest/style.html)